Disclosure: This comparison was written by the Latitude team. We’ve aimed to represent each tool honestly and will update anything that’s inaccurate.

 How does auto-generated eval from production data work?

-A production session fails → a domain expert annotates the failure with a label and expected behavior → an eval case is automatically generated from the real conversation flow that triggered the failure → the eval case is added to the pre-deployment regression suite.
-In Latitude, this is powered by the GEPA algorithm.
+A production session fails → a domain expert annotates the failure with a label and expected behavior → the failure is grouped into a Signal → an eval case is automatically generated from the real conversation flow that triggered it → the eval case is added to the pre-deployment regression suite.
+In Latitude, GEPA (an eval-optimization technique) and MCC-based alignment scoring support this for teams that want them.
 The result is a regression test suite built from actual production incidents, not synthetic benchmarks.

 Questions or pushback on any of the comparisons?
 We’re happy to discuss specifics and update anything that’s inaccurate.

-Try Latitude free for 30 days — instrument your agent and see what regressions your current evals are missing →
+Start free — instrument your agent and see what regressions your current evals are missing →